WBZT

 WBZT (1230 AM) is a radio station broadcasting a sports gambling format.
 Licensed to West Palm Beach, Florida, United States, the station serves the West Palm Beach area.
-With a synchronous amplifier in Pompano Beach, Florida, they also cover Fort Lauderdale, Florida.
-The station is currently owned by iHeartMedia, Inc.
+With a synchronous amplifier in Pompano Beach, it also covers Fort Lauderdale.
+The station is owned by iHeartMedia, Inc.

 History

-The station went on the air as WJNO in 1936.
-WJNO swapped frequencies on December 20, 2000 and the station changed its call sign to the current WBZT.
+The station went on the air as WJNO at 1 p.m. on July 31, 1936.

-History Timeline

-July 31, 1936: — WJNO signed on at 1 p.m.
 According to the Palm Beach Post, WJNO was originally a CBS affiliate, and it aired everything from classical music to Steve Allen.

-September 1943: — pollsters found that 94 percent of all radios in use in Palm Beach, West Palm Beach and Lake Worth were tuned to WJNO (1230 AM).
+In September 1943, pollsters found that 94 percent of all radios in use in Palm Beach, West Palm Beach and Lake Worth were tuned to WJNO (1230 AM).
 At the time, the 7-year-old station was the only signal between Orlando and Miami.

-August 13, 1979: — WJNO Program Director, John Picano, moves WJNO to a full-time News station.

-1984: — WJNO switches from national syndicated talk shows during the daytime to local hosts.
-Afternoon host Mike ("Captain Radio") Levine leaves for Tampa and Jack Cole from Boston, at that time 45 years old, takes the slot.
-Cole referred to himself as the "Inquisitor General" and described his program as coming from "World Headquarters."
+On August 13, 1979, WJNO's program director, John Picano, moved the station to a full-time news station.
+WJNO switched from national syndicated talk shows during the daytime to local hosts in 1984.
+Afternoon host Mike ("Captain Radio") Levine left for Tampa and Jack Cole from Boston, at that time 45 years old, took the slot.
+Cole referred to himself as the "Inquisitor General" and described his program as coming from "World Headquarters".

-September 1984: — Barry Young is hired as midday talk host.
+In September 1984, Barry Young is hired as midday talk host.
 According to the Palm Beach Post, Young was a conservative "who believes in nuclear energy, the death penalty and, more often than not, Ronald Reagan.
 Abortion is repugnant, he says, and a vice-presidential candidate that goes by Ferraro-Zaccaro would be better off as a foreign sports-car."
-Young was first heard on WJNO in early 1980 - 1982 when he was hosting overnights from Atlanta's WRNG (now WCNN) radio.
+Young was first heard on WJNO from early 1980 to 1982 when he was hosting overnights from WRNG in Atlanta.
 The program was broadcast on a small number of stations via GN (The Georgia Network) and FN (The Florida Network).
 Young came to WJNO from WGBS in Miami, where he angered management by leaving.
 "Barry Young has a valid contract with this radio station," Lee Fowler, WGBS operations manager, said.

-1986: According to the Miami Herald, WJNO runs constant local and state news, punctuated by national feeds, from 6 a.m. to 10 a.m. six days a week.
-Weekdays, local talk hosts work from 10 a.m. until 8 p.m., when a national talk show network takes over.
+By 1986, according to the Miami Herald, WJNO was running constant local and state news, punctuated by national feeds, from 6 a.m. to 10 a.m. six days a week.
+Local talk hosts worked weekdays from 10 a.m. until 8 p.m., when a national talk show network took over.